jonasseglare/geex/README.md

 ## Benchmarks

-TODO.

-But see the https://github.com/jonasseglare/pres-clojured2019 and in particular [latex/top.pdf](https://github.com/jonasseglare/pres-clojured2019/blob/master/latex/top.pdf) for some plots.
+Have been done, will be published.

 ## Usage

-TODO: Would be nice to have
+TODO: Would be nice to have.

 ## API Reference